conlangclub/conlangclub.github.io/_zine/supplements/makaton-ethics.md

 description: 'This page contains the bibliography for "Ethics of constructed communication: a case study of Makaton & Signuno" in issue 2 of the SCC Zine.'
 ---
 ## Bibliography for "Ethics of constructed communication: a case study of Makaton & Signuno"
+Numbers in brackets in the Zine article correspond to numbered entries in this bibliography, so `[2]` in the text refers to *British Sign Language Act 2022*, the second item in the bibliography.

 ### Main text
 [1] Moores, Donald F. “Partners in Progress: The 21st International Congress